Moreau's Monthly Messenger - M3

 Eve Reed – Secretary

-The fourth meeting of the Parent Advisory Council will be held on
+The final meeting of the Parent Advisory Council will be held on

 in the Moreau Hall Library.

 More information to follow!

 Mark your calendar now for PAC Meeting dates...